alexanderkiel/phrase/README.md

 ;;=> true
 ```

+### Phrasing Problems

+The main function to phrase problems is `phrase`.
+It takes the problem directly.
+There is a helper function called `phrase-first` which does the whole thing.
+It calls `s/explain-data` on the value using the supplied spec and phrases the first problem, if there is any.
+However, you have to use `phrase` directly if you like to phrase more than one problem.
+The library doesn't contain a `phrase-all` function because it doesn't know how to concatenate messages.

 ## Related Work

 * [Expound][3] - aims to generate more readable messages as `s/explain`.
 The audience are developers not end-users.